dashpy/dashpy/README.md

 ###   🌱 I’m currently learning
- - Advance concepts about JS
+ - Advance concepts about JS and Epic React Course 🚀

 👨‍💻 I’m looking to collaborate on open source projects or projects with the latest fw